konveyor/konveyor.github.io/content/Tackle/manageassess.md

 #### Prerequisites

-An application must have a Completed assessment status or Completed assessment and review statuses, depending on whether you are copying an assessment or an assessment and review.
+An application must have a Completed assessment status or Completed assessment and review statuses, depending on whether an assessment or an assessment and review is being copied.

 #### Procedure
 1. Open the Tackle web console.